rdsea/ROHE/src/rohe/lib/utils/deployment/readme.md

         - containerPort: 5000
 ```

-`imagePullPolicy` is set to Always to make sure it pulls newest image evey time it starts the container.
+`imagePullPolicy` is set to Always to make sure it pulls newest image every time it starts the container.
 Port for communicate should be specify at `containerPort`.
 Note that the ports are only expose for internal network in same `namespace` in Kubernetes

 The service is published to other component via Service Deployment:
 ```yaml